fredzannarbor/pagekicker-community/getting-started.md

  bin/create-catalog-entry.sh --builder "yes" --booktitle "Test" --yourname "Fred" --jobprofilename "Default" --sample_tweets "no" --import "no"

 It should create epub, mobi, and docx files and deposit them in $TMPDIR/pagekicker/$uuid.  that same folder contains all the interim work products.

+7. You can run against any collection of seeds by creating a text file with one seed per line and adding the parameter --seedfile "/path/to/seedfile" to the command line above.